Seat of the European Parliament in Strasbourg: Secondary buildings

 In October 2007 it was discovered that the buildings contained a larger amount of asbestos than previously thought before they were purchased.
 However the amount is still not deemed to be a public health risk and is limited to certain areas.
 The previous owner of the building may be responsible for finding and removing the asbestos within the building.
 This was not the first such incident as bacteria causing Legionnaires has been discovered in the water system of the complex after a number of officials reported in ill.
 The bacteria had been allowed to develop due to the Strasbourg complex being used only four months of the year.

-The Pierre Pflimlin building (IPE 3), a heart-shaped, comparatively low building built on behalf of the SERS at the crossing of Avenue du Président Robert Schuman and Allée Spach, inaugurated in 1991 as a press and media center (Centre de presse et d'information) at a cost of 38 million euros, has been given the name of the former President of European Parliament on 6 July 2007.
+The Pierre Pflimlin building (IPE 3), a heart-shaped, comparatively low building built on behalf of the SERS at the crossing of Avenue du Président Robert Schuman and Allée Spach, inaugurated in 1991 as a press and media centre (Centre de presse et d'information) at a cost of 38 million euros, has been given the name of the former President of European Parliament on 6 July 2007.
 The smallest of the buildings (21,000 m^{2}), it now houses among other things the translation staff.

 The Václav Havel building was inaugurated on 5 July 2017 by EP President Antonio Tajani, and French Minister for European Affairs, Nathalie Loiseau.
 The building, originally opened in 1954, belonged to the Council of Europe, which used it until 2007.
 In 2012, it was purchased by the European Parliament, which completely deconstructed and reconstructed it.

 The Simone Veil building was inaugurated on 21 November 2023 by French Prime minister Élisabeth Borne and EP president Roberta Metsola.
 It is situated opposite the Louise Weiss building and was originally built as an office building, with the name "Osmose".
 Inaugurated in 2021, it had stood empty since then, until it was bought by the French state and rented to the European Parliament for €700,000 per year.